ABOUT THE PROGRAM

 Seminary Class:

-Fellows grow in their theological framework, understanding of scripture and how faith and work intersect.
-Previous classes have included: “Redemption & Devotion” and “Culture, Vocation, and Calling.”
+Fellows strengthen their theological framework and grow in their understanding of scripture, as well as the intersection of faith and work.
+Previous courses have included: “Redemption & Devotion” and “Culture, Vocation, and Calling.”

 Meet with Mentor: